cgewecke/eth-gas-reporter/docs/codechecks.md

 ### Codechecks is in beta

-Codechecks is a new service and some of its kinks are still being worked out.
+Codechecks is new and some of its quirks are still being worked out.
 We've had issues getting a CI report on the first commit of an open PR, although subsequent pushes always work as expected.
-You can also re-run your build from the CircleCI web app to generate the report if it goes missing.
+You can re-run your build from the CircleCI web app to generate the report if it goes missing.
 Additionally, CircleCI must be configured to run on commit/push
 (this is true by default, and will only be an issue if you've turned those builds off to save resources.)

 ### Setup